wearefine/frob-core/README.md

 P.S.
 The inline code documentation in this pup is rock solid.

-## Testing

-We're not at automatic testing yet, but you can pull this repo down, run `$ bundle install && middleman server`, and check for any errors at `http://localhost:4567`.

 ## JavaScript

 1. Copy `source/javascripts/frob_core_helpers.js` and `source/javascripts/frob_core.js` to your project.